lanchonghero/simple_crawler/README.md

 Compiler
 --------
-[cmake][cmake-org] CMake is an open-source, cross-platform family of tools designed to build, test and package software.
+[CMake][cmake-org] is an open-source, cross-platform family of tools designed to build, test and package software.

 [cmake-org]:https://cmake.org/